shosborn/SMART-ECRTS19/interference-benchmark/README.md

 Run `./baselineWeighted.sh` and `./allPairsWeighted.sh` to execute benchmarks and determine the all-pairs performance degradation under SMT for TACLeBench.

 Our benchmark results used for the paper are in the `./results` directory and summarized in `./results/MoonlightData6.xlsx`.
+Some files are zipped due to GitHub size limits.

 Based off [the original TACLe benchmark collection](https://github.com/tacle/tacle-bench).